HRG-OFFICIAL/ApniDukaan-Ecommerce/DEVELOPMENT_TASKS.md

-# ShopSphere E-Commerce Development Tasks
+# ApniDukaan E-Commerce Development Tasks

-This document outlines all the manual development tasks required to complete the ShopSphere e-commerce platform.
+This document outlines all the manual development tasks required to complete the ApniDukaan e-commerce platform.
 The project currently has the infrastructure setup, configuration files, and package definitions, but lacks the actual source code implementation.

 ## Project Status